Teaching strategies overview

 Teaching and learning strategies overview

-This section provides strategy examples organised under the basic inquiry process for both teachers and students.
+These teaching strategy examples are organised under the basic inquiry process.
 Providing students with opportunities to 'think about their thinking' will allow them to construct and reconstruct their own understandings with the support of their teacher.

-The strategies described in this section of the resource represent well-recognised and effective teaching practices.
+The strategies described in this section of the resource represent effective and evidence-informed teaching practices.
 They promote critical and reflective thinking, research, evaluation and collaborative learning and also focus on literacy skills.

 - Tuning in: The strategies can be used to determine students' current knowledge, skills and attitudes prior to planning a program.
 They will engage and focus students in the learning experiences and content.